Code-Inside/Blog/_posts/2015-07-21-semver-in-a-nutshell.md

 > PATCH version when you make backwards-compatible bug fixes.
 > Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 If you change your API with breaking changes: Increase the MAJOR version.
 A new feature?
-Increase the MINOR version.
+Increase the *MINOR* version.
 Bugfix?
 Simple...

-So in short: Breaking.Feature.Bugfix.
+So in short: __Breaking.Feature.Bugfix__

 ## It's a technical solution - don't try to get nice Marketing-Version-Numbers.